FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-lisbon.md

           start-time: 19:00:00.000Z
           location: Flat Eventos Lisboa
           description: >-
-            As part of LabWeek22 by Protocal Labs, Zama is throwing a party on Thursday, October 27th.
-The idea is to connect web3 entrepreneurs and builders, meet the Zama team, discuss privacy, crypto—graphy and blockchain...
+            As part of LabWeek22 by Protocol Labs, Zama is throwing a party on Thursday, October 27th.
+The idea is to connect web3 entrepreneurs and builders, meet the Zama team, discuss privacy, cryptography and blockchain...
 And have a good time!!!!
 Check the website for more information!
           url: https://fillisbon2022.sched.com/event/1CVsM/zama-party